 Positive Camber when the top of the wheel is more distant from the vertical axis of the vehicle than bottom of the wheel; Otherwise, it is Negative Camber.

-2. What is the function and principle of camber?
+What is the function and principle of extraversion?

-2.1 Increase the contact area between the tire and the ground when cornering
+Increase the contact area between tire and ground when cornering

 Negative camber is usually seen on racing cars, which is set to enhance the grip of the vehicle when cornering.